Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Related Work

 \subsection{Unsupervised Domain Adaptation for Semantic Segmentation}

 Unsupervised Domain Adaptation (UDA) aims to adapt models that have been trained on one specific domain (source domain) to be able to work on a different domain (target domain) where there is a certain lack of labeled training data.
 Most works follow similar ideas: the input data or features from a source-domain sample and a target-domain sample should be indistinguishable.
 Several works follow an adversarial training scheme to minimize the distribution shift between the target and source domains data.
 This approach has been shown to work properly at pixel space \cite{yang2020fda}, at feature space \cite{hoffman2018cycada} and at output space \cite{vu2019advent}.
-However, adversarial training schemes tend to present convergence problems.
-Alternatively, other works follow different schemes.
+However, adversarial training schemes, such as DANN \cite{ganin2016dann}, tend to present convergence problems.
+Alternatively, other works follow different schemes like CORL \cite{sun2017correlation} or MinEnt \cite{vu2019advent}.
 Entropy minimization methods \cite{vu2019advent, chen2019domain} do not require complex training schemes.
 They rely on a loss function that minimizes the entropy of the unlabeled target domain output probabilities.
-This entropy minimization is closely linked to self-training methods.
-For self-training, pseudo-labels are generated from the unlabeled target domain output probabilities for a later training with some supervised loss such as the softmax cross-entropy \cite{li2019bidirectional, zou2019confidence}.
-These self-supervised works follow an iterative and cyclic scheme where pseudo-labels help the model to improve and, as the model improves, the generated pseudo-labels present higher quality.

 Regarding segmentation on LiDAR data, very few works have studied the problem of domain adaptation.
-SqueezeSegV2 \cite{wu2019squeezesegv2} based the adaptation on existing adaptation works like correlation alignment \cite{morerio2017minimal}.
-A very recent work, Xmuda \cite{jaritz2020xmuda} focuses on combining the LiDAR information with the RGB images for multi-modal domain adaptation.
+SqueezeSegV2 \cite{wu2019squeezesegv2} proposes how to adapt synthetic data where only coordinates are available without reflectance to real data.
+For this, they propose a learned intensity rendering to create the intensity for the synthetic data.
+A very recent work, Xmuda \cite{jaritz2020xmuda} focuses on combining different modalities: LiDAR and RGB for multi-modal domain adaptation.
 They propose to apply the KL divergence between the output probabilities of both modalities as the main loss function.
 Besides, they also apply previously proposed methods like entropy minimization \cite{vu2019advent}.

-This work investigates different UDA strategies (both existing and novel) to improve UDA for the particular case of LiDAR semantic segmentation.
+Differently, this work investigates different UDA strategies (both existing and novel) to improve UDA for the particular case of urban LiDAR semantic segmentation.
 The presented results show their effectiveness in reducing the domain gap.